family dispute arbitration in Abingdon, Illinois 61410

 In the quiet town of Abingdon, Illinois 61410, the warmth of family tradition was tested under the harsh light of arbitration.
 The Bennett family, long-known in Knox County for their historic apple orchard, found themselves divided not over harvests or harvesters but over an unexpected financial dispute.

-It began in early 2023 when Patricia Bennett, the eldest daughter of patriarch Harold Bennett, sought to buy out her younger siblings’ shares of the family business.
+It began in early 2023 when the claimant, the eldest daughter of patriarch Harold Bennett, sought to buy out her younger siblings’ shares of the family business.
 The orchard, valued at approximately $865,000 after the 2022 growing season, had been central to the family’s livelihood for over 70 years.
 But with Harold approaching 80, Patricia wanted to streamline ownership and take full control to modernize operations.
 Her siblings, Mark and Ellen Bennett, disagreed on both valuation and distribution.

 The disagreements escalated when Patricia offered Mark and Ellen $200,000 each—less than half of the $450,000 share she believed each deserved based on the orchard's appraised value minus outstanding debts.
 Mark insisted that a recent surge in apple cider demand pushed the true value closer to $1.2 million, while Ellen argued that Patricia’s refusal to account for the orchard's valuable equipment and land improvements was unfair.

 During the arbitration, emotions ran high.
-Patricia expressed frustration at being seen as the “bully sister” trying to take control, while Mark and Ellen reminded the group of years spent working side by side in the dusty fields and packing sheds.
+Patricia expressed frustration at being seen as the bully sister” trying to take control, while Mark and Ellen reminded the group of years spent working side by side in the dusty fields and packing sheds.
 The adhesive holding their relationship together was tested but did not break.

 Judge Collins encouraged transparency, asking each sibling to submit detailed financial records and projections.
 Her ruling, delivered in November 2023, struck a balanced compromise: